 Comparing Concierge Medicine: PartnerMD vs. MDVIP

 Keep reading for a comparison of MDVIP vs. PartnerMD.
-Then, hopefully, you’ll have the information you need to make the right decision for you and your family.
+Hopefully, you’ll have the information you need to make the right decision for yourself and your family.

 PartnerMD vs. MDVIP: Similarities

 First, it’s important to understand the basics of concierge medicine at both MDVIP and PartnerMD.
 You will see some form of these features at both places.

 - Out-of-pocket membership fee

 - Same-day or next-day appointments for sick care

 - Little to no waiting at the office

 - Longer appointments, often at least 30 minutes